 Halloween season is also a perfect time for teachers to get inspired in the classroom and engage their students in creative and spooky ways.

-From telling scary stories and Halloween writing prompts to creating spooky DIY décor, we’ve collected a huge collection of fun Halloween activities for high school students perfect for younger and older students alike!
+From telling scary stories and Halloween writing prompts to creating spooky DIY décor and doing Halloween word searches or I Spy activities, we’ve collected a huge collection of fun Halloween activities for high school students perfect for younger and older students alike!

 These interesting activity ideas are a simple way to incorporate a Halloween activity or two into your class time or lesson plan.